 - Books by Carlos González, Kiss Me: How to Raise Your Children With Love

 If you’re not sure your baby toy is safe, there are a few things to watch out for.
 For example, if you’ve watched the film Plastic Planet, you know to stay away from plastic.
-IKEA (non-plastic) toys surprisingly do well in testing.
+IKEA toys routinely do well in testing.